erfanMhi/Transfer-Optimization/README.md

-# Co-evolving-in-meme-and-solution-space-for-efficient-and-scalable-transfer-optimization
+# Implementation of Transfer Optimization Algorithms
-This repository contains the code for the paper Co-evolving in meme and solution space for efficient and scalable transfer optimization.
+This repository contains the implementation of CMTEA, AMTEA, and MAB-AMTEA algorithms in Python.